dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 ### Parameterized Cascade

-@cascade is sometimes very strict because for a node to be in response, all its children in the sub-graph must be present.
+cascade is sometimes very strict because for a node to be in response, all its children in the sub-graph must be present.
-Instead to consider all fields in cascade, we give flexiblity to user to specify fields as argument to cascade as below.
+Instead, to consider all fields in cascade, we give flexibility to the user to specify fields as an argument to cascade as below.

 `@cascade(fields:["field1","field2"..])`

-In below example argument field "name" is used as argument to cascade and forwarded to next query level also.
-So for author to be in query response it should have name and if has subfield country that should also have name.
+In the below example argument field "name" is used as an argument to cascade and forwarded to the next query level also.
+So for author to be in query response it should have a name and if has a subfield country then that should also have name.
 ```graphql
 queryAuthor  @cascade(fields:["name"]) {
 		reputation